SwatiNeha/neural-networks-applied/readme.md

 ├─ Search_for_best_hyperparameters for Spherical Projection.ipynb
 ├─ Shape Generation and Latent Information in Autoencoders.ipynb ├─ Spherical_projection_gaussian.ipynb
-├─ Tracking Random Walks with Sensor Networks and Graph Neural Networks.ipynb   # your exact filename ├─ readme.md   # this file
+├─ Tracking Random Walks with Sensor Networks and GNNs.ipynb ├─ readme.md   # this file
 ```